Simba14/EatMe/README.md

-# EatMe
+# Eat Me

-Native iOS app that helps users keep track of their food's expiration dates to reduce food waste.
+Eat Me is a native iOS app that helps users keep track of their food's expiration dates to reduce food waste.

 This app was built in one week using React Native.